 [Regulation 72 inserted in Gazette 30 Jun 2010 p.
 3145.]

 73A.
-Treasurer may increase basic risk benefits for covered risk benefits Members
+Covered risk benefits Members, Treasurer may increase basic risk benefits for

 (1) The Treasurer may, by giving notice to the Board, increase the amount of a basic death benefit under regulation 70 or a basic incapacity benefit under regulation 71 to, or in respect of, a covered risk benefits Member or a class of covered risk benefits Members.